by Matt Slick

 Is it legitimate to translate the verse this way?
 Yes it is because it is consistent with Hebrew dictionaries which tell us that the word shachah can mean worship, bow down, obeisance, reverence, fall down, crouch, prostrate oneself, (Enhanced Strong's Lexicon, (Oak Harbor, WA: Logos Research Systems, Inc., 1995.)
 See the same thing stated in The Abridged Brown-Driver-Briggs Hebrew-English Lexicon of the Old Testament, Richard Whitaker, Editor, (Oak Harbor, WA: Logos Research Systems, Inc., 1997).
 This would easily demonstrate that David was not being worshiped.
 Instead, homage was being paid to him as was also being paid to God--though, of course, there is no confusion about who is God and who is not.
 As if that weren't enough, the Jehovah's Witnesses own New World Translation translates the Hebrew word shachah in 1 Chron.
 29:20 as "prostrate."

 "And David went on to say to all the congregation: "Bless, now, Jehovah YOUR God."
 And all the congregation proceeded to bless Jehovah the God of their forefathers and bow low and prostrate themselves to Jehovah and to the king," (NWT).

-Therefore, the Jehovah's Witnesses own bible recognizes that King David, though greatly revered by the people, was not worshipped.
+Therefore, the Jehovah's Witnesses own Bible recognizes that King David, though greatly revered by the people, was not worshiped.
 Instead, both God and David were revered by the people by prostration and not worship.